 And the simplest way to make sure you get enough sleep and to improve your sleep quality is to decide on a schedule and then stick to it consistently.
 Every day.
 This consistency helps regulate your circadian rhythm so that your body knows what’s supposed to happen when.

-So yes, I’m the party pooper who always goes to bed by 10pm and the weirdo who gets up by 6am on Sundays.
-But since I managed to make this schedule a habit, I no longer have trouble falling asleep and I’m no longer exhausted all the time and I’m no longer too foggy to calmly work through problems whenever they come up.
+So yes, I’m the grown-up with a pretty strict bedtime. 🙂 But since I managed to make going to bed at a reasonable time a habit, I no longer have trouble falling asleep and I’m no longer exhausted all the time and I’m no longer too foggy to calmly work through problems whenever they come up.